Best practices for balancing productivity, security and privacy

-In an on premise solution the organization deploys the monitoring solution on their own infrastructure and manages their own data storage.
-The key advantage of an on premise deployment is that the organization has far greater control over how their data is stored, secured, and accessed.
+In an on premises solution the organization deploys the monitoring solution on their own infrastructure and manages their own data storage.
+The key advantage of an on premises deployment is that the organization has far greater control over how their data is stored, secured, and accessed.

-The key disadvantages of an on-premise deployment is the upfront investment and knowledge required to setup and maintain local storage.
-Large-scale on-premise solutions require a greater investment up front for server space at the advantage of reducing costs over time when compared to ongoing subscriptions for cloud data storage.
+The key disadvantages of an on-premises deployment is the upfront investment and knowledge required to setup and maintain local storage.
+Large-scale on-premises solutions require a greater investment up front for server space at the advantage of reducing costs over time when compared to ongoing subscriptions for cloud data storage.
 Small-to-medium organizations will often do well with simply using an existing computer to store employee monitoring data.

 2. Cloud Based

 In a cloud based solution the organization deploys the monitoring solution with data storage provided by the software vendor.
 The key advantages of a cloud-based deployment is convenience and reduced upfront costs.
 Rather than investing in the purchasing and maintenance of their own storage hardware the organization can opt to pay a monthly fee for data storage through their employee monitoring software vendor.

 The key disadvantages of a cloud deployment is the lack of control over sensitive data and ongoing subscription costs.
 As data is sent to a third-party server for storage and processing, organizations with data security and privacy concerns may opt for an on-premises deployment for greater control.

 - Public vs Private Cloud Storage: Is the data segregated from other users of the cloud storage provider or shared in a database?